microsoft/CoreTemplateStudio/docs/getting-started-developers.md

 Under the [code/src/CoreTemplateStudio](../code/src/CoreTemplateStudio) folder, the repo has different solutions to aid developers get focused on certain development areas:

 - **CoreTemplateStudio.Core.sln**: This solution contains the Core assembly.
 Use this solution when common core code is developed.
-- **CoreTemplateStudi.Api.sln**: This solution contains the API and Core assemblies.
-Use this solution when the API code is developed.
+- **CoreTemplateStudi.Cli.sln**: This solution contains the Cli and Core assemblies.
+Use this solution when the Cli code is developed.

 Under the [code/test/](../code/test) folder, the repo has additional solutions related to tests:

 - **CoreTemplateStudio.Core.Test.sln**: This solution contains the Core assembly + tests: Use this solution when ensuring that your newly developed code works and doesn't break anything, or if you are creating new tests for the core.

-- **CoreTemplateStudio.Api.Test.sln**: This solution contains the API + Core assembly + tests: Use this solution when ensuring that your newly developed code works and doesn't break anything, or if you are creating new tests for the API.
+- **CoreTemplateStudio.Cli.Test.sln**: This solution contains the Cli + Core assembly + tests: Use this solution when ensuring that your newly developed code works and doesn't break anything, or if you are creating new tests for the Cli.

 ## Dependencies